hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

 5. optimization_alg.py
  * Using annealing optimization - an algorithm used for global optimum.
 It is often used when the search space is discrete.
+ * For problems where finding the precise global optimum is less important than finding an acceptable global optimum in a fixed amount of time, simulated annealing may be preferable to alternatives such as brute-force search or gradient descent.